Spotting Job Scams

 Though in common use by individuals and small businesses advertising in JAB, would a big hotel or multi national company use a yahoo, hotmail, gmail or other such free email address?

 A 70 phone number:

-Numbers beginning +4470xx are redirected to a foreign country and can be obtained on the internet.
-More information on UK diverted numbers here
+Numbers beginning +4470xx are redirected to a foreign country.
+Scammers can obtain these numbers on the internet.

 Too many positions offered:

 Can they really need so many different staff at one time?
 Or are they just casting a wide net?